vkbo/novelWriter/docs/source/project_overview.rst

 Novel Projects
 **************

-A new project can be created from the :guilabel:`Project` menu by selecting :guilabel:`New Project`.
+New projects can be created from the :guilabel:`Project` menu by selecting :guilabel:`New Project`.
 This will open the :guilabel:`New Project Wizard` that will assist you in creating a barebone project suited to your needs.
 A novelWriter project requires a dedicated folder for storing its files on the local file system.
-See :ref:`a_tech` for further details on how files are organised.
+See :ref:`a_storage` for further details on how files are organised.

 A list of recently opened projects is maintained, and displayed in the :guilabel:`Open Project` dialog.
 A project can be removed from this list by selecting it and pressing the :kbd:`Del` key or